ml242/courtPO/README.md

 - Commit your changes
 - Push your development branch to origin
 - Checkout your master branch
-- Pull from origin your development branch
-  - In this step, you are merging your development branch into your master branch
+- Merge your development branch into your master branch
 - Push your master to your origin
 - Make a pull request with a title starting with `hw_w01_submission`